Registration costs and concessions

 Automatic registration renewal for concession card holders

 If you're an eligible concession card holder with zero payment owing on your registration renewal notice, automatic registration renewal allows for your registration to be renewed automatically.
-You need to meet the necessary criteria, and Roads and Maritime must receive confirmation you have purchased Compulsory Third Party (CTP) insurance and obtained a vehicle inspection (if required).
-Find out more about Automatic registration renewal for concession card holders
+You need to meet the necessary criteria, and Transport for NSW must receive confirmation you have purchased Compulsory Third Party (CTP) insurance and obtained a vehicle inspection (if required).
+Find out more about Automatic registration renewal for concession card holders.

 GST on registration costs